phillord/lentic/README.md

 ## Contributions

 I welcome contributions to lentic.
-I would like to keep control of the copyright.
-If you wish to directly contribute code, can you please tell me if you are have completed
+I would like to contribute lentic to ELPA or the Emacs core in the future, so would prefer that contributors has completed the relevant paper with the FSF.

 ## ChangeLog